nandium/expy/tests/lexer/README.md

 This document tracks the implementation and test coverage of the Excel formula lexer based on the specification.

-## Token Types - Implementation Status
+## Token Types in "Table I. Lexical tokens used in the grammar"

 - **BOOL** - Boolean literal `TRUE | FALSE`